Guide written by:

 Hot tub treatment options

-Massage jet technology for therapeutic purposes
+Massage jet technology

 Water jets can be directed to target a specific area (hips, shoulders, lower back, etc.).
 This technology is similar to that used in professional spas.